azfirefighter/bm-hotspot-cli/README.md

 the program uses the cache file.
 - Added option to force cache refresh.
 - Added an option to show basic hotspot information.
+- Added a double confirmation to the "Drop ALL Static TGs" menu option.

 ## *POSSBILE* Updates
 [ ] Move to dialog or zenity